Ultimate Guide to Gatlinburg & Pigeon Forge, Tennessee

 Gatlinburg SkyBridge

 Just opened in 2019, the SkyBridge is a mile high and has a glass bottom in the center.
-It is the longest pedestrian suspension bridge in North America and overlooks the town and the surrounding Smoky Mountains.
+It is the longest pedestrian suspension bridge in North America and overlooks this mountain town and the surrounding Smoky Mountains.
 You have to take a chair lift up to the mountain to access the SkyBridge.
-Buy tickets in advance online to save a couple dollars off each ticket.
-Read our review here.
+Buy tickets in advance online to save a couple of dollars off each ticket.
+Read more in our KA review of the Gatlinburg SkyBridge here.

 765 Parkway, Gatlinburg, TN